All Episodes

 And the crowd went nuts.

-It was impressive, plane taxis in, and you know it's loud, even at taxi, it's it's it's pretty loud, and it's coming it it roars in and it pulls up right next to the hangar.
+It was impressed that plane taxis in, and you know it's loud, even at taxi, it's pretty loud.

-And I wanted to see how they because I know everything is staged, and everything is done to make the best impression.
+And I wanted to see how they, because I know everything is staged, and everything is done to make the best impression.

-So I wanted to see who got off first, who they were, whether it seemed to be an orderly procession down or just first person off, and it was f the first people obviously were Secret Service and Security.
+So I wanted to see who got off first, who they were, whether it seemed to be an orderly procession down or just first person off.

-And they stood at the top of the stairs and they surveyed, they were talking into their in their their watches or whatever they were talking into their lapel microphones, surveying the scene.
+They were talking into their watches or whatever they were talking into their lapel microphones, surveying the scene.

 It looked big.